|Go to verse:|

 “the mouth of the sword.”
 Used to show great destruction, as if the sword was eating its victims (see commentary on Josh.
 6:21).

 “all the souls.”
 That is, all the people.
 In the Hebrew text, the word “soul” is singular, “all the soul.”
-This could be understood as “all the life that was in it,” but the context and scope of the conquest is about people; the animals were booty, and so the translation “all the life” could be confusing in English.
+This could be understood as “all the life that was in it,” but the context and scope of the conquest are about people; the animals were booty, and so the translation “all the life” could be confusing in English.
 “All the soul” in this case means all the life that is in all the people.(top)

 “Then Horam king of Gezer came up to help.”
 The people of Gezer were probably Canaanites (1 Kings 9:16), a more distantly related, different tribe from the Amorites of the hill Country.
 Gezer sits at a strategic sentinel intersection of main routes from the Mediterranean coast up into the hill country.
 Horam the king of Gezer tried to help the Amorites because he knew that Israel’s successes were a threat to him.